 Before investing in any type of garage heater, having insulation is key.
 While insulation doesn’t heat, it creates a barrier that helps keep the warm air inside and the cold air out.
+It also comes in handy during the summer, helping keep the garage cool.
 Insulation can be affordable and you can easily add it to the garage doors, walls, and ceiling.

 - Simple installation, easy to DIY

 - No additional maintenance

 2. Find and Seal Drafts